What’s gone wrong? The Gender Gap is widening

 At Unilever, we translated this into a vision (PDF | 7MB) of a world in which every woman and girl can create the kind of life she wishes to lead, unconstrained by harmful norms and stereotypes.
 And a world too, in which men are also free from the confines of adverse social norms and stereotypes of manhood and masculinity, and in which economies are growing and creating opportunities for men and women alike.

 As a consumer goods company serving billions of consumers every day, we understand the drivers and motivations that create the norms lying behind people’s behaviour.
-We are striving to accelerate progress, addressing stereotypes and harmful behaviour by ‘unstereotyping’ our value chain – aiming to improve the life for millions of women and girls.
+We are striving to accelerate progress, addressing stereotypes and harmful behaviour by ‘unstereotyping’ our value chain – aiming to improve the lives of millions of women and girls.

 For example, being one of the largest advertisers in the world, together with UN Women and over 20 other industry leaders, we have launched the Unstereotype Alliance to tackle the widespread prevalence of stereotypes that are often perpetuated through advertising at a systemic level, taking action through some of our brands: